rafalmilichiewicz/morcin/README.md

 After you clone the repository, you need to run the terminal and go to the directory `\Dockerized\app`, which contains all the files.

-Next, you need to set up the application by building the container.

 ```bash
 streamlit run app.py
 ```